OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 ### What are prerequisit skills for ontology development?

-OEO development requires some skills which will help you understand the OEO better and enable you to participate in the ontology development.
+The following skills will help you understand the OEO better and enable you to participate in its development:
-These are:

 1. BFO basics
 2. Protégé and OWL basics